 Returns a count of the number of task results in this task's group.
-Returns the number of failures when failures=True classmethod get_result (task_id)
+Returns the number of failures when failures=True

 '''

 group_delete (tasks=False)

 '''

 Resets the group label on all the tasks in this task's group.
 If tasks=True it will also delete the tasks in this group from the database, including itself.